Quick Picks

 Strengths

-- +Most generous free tier
+- +Most generous free tier in the market

 - +Part of $838M Freshworks ecosystem

-- +Fast setup
+- +Fast setup : days, not weeks

-- +Solid feature set for price
+- +Solid feature set for the price

 Limitations

-- -AI less compelling than Intercom
+- -AI less compelling than Intercom Fin

-- -Enterprise features trailing Zendesk
+- -Enterprise features trail Zendesk

-- -Fewer integrations
+- -Fewer integrations : 500+ vs Zendesk's 1,500+

-- -Less SaaS-native feel
+- -Less SaaS-native feel than Intercom or Help Scout

 HubSpot Service Hub